Skip to main content

 AI analyst data

 AI analyst chat runs in the data-plane agent.
 User prompts, assistant responses, sandbox state, tool output, and generated artifacts are persisted in the agent’s Postgres database, not in Convex.
-The browser streams directly from the agent endpoint, and the AI provider key is supplied through the agent environment.
+The browser streams directly from the customer-supplied data-plane URL, and the AI provider key is supplied through the agent environment.

 Authentication

 Users.
 Human auth is handled by sevvo’s authentication service.
 Every user-facing control-plane operation resolves { orgId, userId } from a signed session.
 Cross-tenant access is prevented at the query layer.
+Data-plane network access.
+The customer controls the private DNS, VPN, firewall, ingress, and TLS configuration for the data-plane URL.
+VPN reachability determines whether the browser can route to the agent; it does not give sevvo’s control-plane servers access to that network.
 Agents.
 Each agent deployment has its own sevvo deployment token provisioned via the UI.
 The agent unwraps it into deployment credentials, exchanges those for a short-lived bearer, derives orgId from the returned JWT, and attaches that bearer to every control-plane call.
 You can revoke an agent’s access instantly by clicking Revoke on its deployment page — future bearer exchanges will fail.
 Temporal.
 The agent connects outbound to sevvo’s Temporal frontend and polls a tenant-scoped task queue (tenant-{orgId}).
 The queue name is scoped by tenant so a misconfigured agent cannot pick up another tenant’s work. mTLS is supported via SEVVO_TEMPORAL_TLS_CERT / SEVVO_TEMPORAL_TLS_KEY.

 Tenancy